-The per capita income in Spring Valley in 2010 was $25,556, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,224 for a family of four.
+The per capita income in Spring Valley in 2018 was $27,590, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $110,360 for a family of four.
 However, Spring Valley contains both very wealthy and poor people as well.

 The most common language spoken in Spring Valley is English.
 Other important languages spoken here include Spanish and Tagalog.